This baby Moses preschool craft will be a hit in your Sunday school class.

 There is an easier way to make the baby Moses Bible Craft.

-The free PDF is found on my Teachers Pay Teachers store.
-The PDF has all of the pieces that you need.
+The PDF is found on my Teachers Pay Teachers store.
+The PDF has all the pieces that you need.

 There is no need to find a round shape to make the baby.
 Just print and cut it out.